Your Fairfield journey begins here. First-year applicants have opportunities for scholarships, financial aid, housing, and more.

 The Regular Decision application deadline is January 15.

-The priority application deadline for the fall semester is April 1, and for the spring semester, it is November 15.
-Students who apply by those dates will receive priority review for admission, institutional financial aid, scholarship, and housing.
+The priority application deadline for entry into the fall semester is April 1.
+Students who apply by this date and have all supporting docuements to our office, will receive priority review for admission, institutional financial aid, merit scholarships, and housing.

 Questions About the Admission Process?